aaronzq/note-gitbook/_book/cpp/std.md

 // ./xxx var1 var2 var3
 ```

 `argc` : int, number of arguments input in the cmd.
-Note that the first argument will always be the executable filename.
+Note that the first argument will always be the executable filename.\
 `argv` : double pointer to char, a array of cstrings.
-Note thet `argv[0]` will be a string containing the executable filename.
+Note thet `argv[0]` will be a string containing the executable filename.&#x20;

 In cstring, a char array is used for a single string.
-So for multiple variables \(multiple strings\), we need a double pointer.
+So for multiple variables (multiple strings), we need a double pointer.&#x20;